BY CK Lam

-Scenery and Food from Ipoh taken on 15th September 2007.
+Photos of surrounding and food taken during our Ipoh trip on 15th September 2007.

-Proceed to town to have our lunch at Thean Chun coffeeshop in old town.
-Ordered the famous satay and kai see hor fun.
-You can’t find this hor fun anywhere in Penang.
+We proceed to old town for lunch at Thean Chun coffeeshop.
+Ordered the famous satay and kai see hor fun which are not found in Penang.

-Before the journey back home to Penang, we had a pit-stop at Sin Yoon Loong coffeeshop in old town to enjoy a good cup of white coffee.
+Before the journey back home to Penang, we made a pit-stop at Sin Yoon Loong coffeeshop to have a good cup of white coffee.

-Recently I follow my hubby to Ipoh on a day trip.
-We had our meal at the famous Nam Heong Coffeeshop in the old town.
-Each of us also had a cup of the famous white coffee which is very creamy.
+Recently I followed my hubby on a day trip to Ipoh.
+We had our meal and the famous white coffee at Nam Heong Coffeeshop in old town.

-After the meal, we went around looking for Lam Fong Biscuit shop that a friend recommended to us.
-It sells many varities of biscuits and the ones that I was looking for comes in the shapes of animals.
-Finally managed to locate the shop after going around the area several times.
+After the meal, we went around looking for Lam Fong Biscuit shop which was recommended by a friend.
+The shop sells many varieties of biscuits and the ones that I was looking for come in the shapes of animals.
+We managed to locate the shop after going around the area several times.

-It is located at No.50, Yau Tat Shin Street/ Jalan Tawil Azar (directly opposite Restoran Lou Wong Tauge Ayam).
-The shop opens from 4pm onwards till 12am at night….. (such an odd opening hours for a biscuit shop).
+Located at No.50, Yau Tat Shin Street/ Jalan Tawil Azar (directly opposite Restoran Lou Wong Tauge Ayam), the shop opens from 4pm onwards till 12am at night….. (such an odd opening hours for a biscuit shop).

-The shop sells many varieties of biscuits and these are the cute looking biscuits that I was looking for, each costing RM2.
+The shop sells many varieties of biscuits and these are the cute looking biscuits that I was looking for.
+Each cost RM2.

-Bought some of them home and now wondering whether I should eat these cute looking biscuits or keeping them…..
+Bought some of them home and now wondering whether I should eat these cute looking biscuits or keep them…..